 - This has bad consequences.
 I understand that partners take the position of observers and do not interfere or impose their opinions.
 This is how Europe looks at us, how much we have matured.

-If we talk about the national mentality, then, in my opinion, Russians are small children who have a grudge and are trying to cause harm.
+If we talk about the national mentality, then, in my opinion, Russians are little children who have a grudge and are trying to cause harm.
 Ukrainians are teenagers, hot-tempered and passionate, but not very mature.
 We often interrupt each other, behave poorly, and deceive our partners.
 Europeans are adults, they understand that they cannot impose their level and ideas on us.
 We have to grow up to this.
 But they quite restrainedly, but clearly outlined their position on 5655.

 — Why, in your opinion, did the NAPC not have a clear position during the examination of bill No. 5655?